ubsicap/sltt-app/README.md

 ### Publish release to Github (Mac)

-If the corresponding Windows release HAS NOT already been published in GitHub:

-- Run 'yarn build:mac:release'
-- Users will have to manually download the draft release.

-If the corresponding Windows release HAS already been published in GitHub:
+Assumes that the corresponding Windows release HAS already been published in GitHub:

 ```bash
 $ cd sltt/client